 However, avoid targeting just transactional or buyer keywords, because you do want to get found for numerous terms, including those that are of informational intent to build thought leadership for your business and brand.

-So instead, you should rely on keyword intent to drive more relevant traffic and help you create and plan your content in accordance to the marketing funnel.
+So instead, you should rely on keyword intent to drive more relevant traffic and help you create and plan your content in accordance with the marketing funnel.

 With the right keywords and content answering their intention, this will help you increase your overall conversion rate and ROI.